-The following chart lists the Health Home consents described in this policy.
-Each of the consents serves a specific purpose and includes any variances for use between adults and children.
+The following chart lists the Health Home consents described in this policy, currently in use.
+Each of these consents serves a specific purpose and includes any variances for use between adults and children.
+NOTE: For information related to previous use of consent forms, refer to the June 6, 2019 version of this policy, which can be accessed via the Health Home Health Home Policy and Updates webpage at: